rebello95/rebello95.github.io/docs/index.markdown

 experimentation, analytics, and gRPC streaming components, and co-led Lyft’s [mobile-wide adoption of Protobuf APIs](https://eng.lyft.com/lyfts-journey-through-mobile-networking-d8e13c938166) - authoring a Go-based Swift Protobuf generator and partnering with product teams to achieve 100% utilization.
-I now lead a new team in the mobile infrastructure org which is focused on networking and reliability, and am an editor of the [Lyft Engineering Blog](https://eng.lyft.com).
+Lastly, I led a new team in the mobile infrastructure org which was focused on networking and reliability, and was an editor of the [Lyft Engineering Blog](https://eng.lyft.com).

 ## Path - Co-Founder & CTO (2020 - Present)